NEVADA'S DISTRACTED DRIVING LAW

-There are more than 3,500 distraction-related crashes in Nevada every year.
+In 2016 alone, 3,450 people were killed by distracted driving.
 Even worse, according to the 2013 National Highway Traffic Safety Administration reports, approximately 10 percent of all fatal crashes involved some form of distracted driving.
 These numbers are believed to be only the tip of the iceberg, as police often have difficulty determining whether or not distraction was a factor in vehicle crashes.

 - Using a cell phone or texting